jasbur/RaspiWiFi/Readme.txt

       Configuration Mode (Host Mode).
 This is only applicable if the "Auto-Config mode" mentioned above is set to active.

+==== "Server port" [default: 80]: This is the server port that the web server
+      hosting the Configuration App page will be listening on.
+If you change this port make sure to add it to the end of the address when you're connecting to it.
+For example, if you speficiy 12345 as the port number you would navigate to the page like this: http://10.0.0.1:12345 If you leave the port at the default setting [80] there is no need to specify the port when navigating to the page.

 ==== "SSL Mode" [default: n]: With this option enabled your RaspiWifi
       configuration page will be sent over an SSL encrypted connection (don't forget the "s" when navigating to https://10.0.0.1:9191 when using